StreatCodes/FireBolt/README.md

 # FireBolt
-Design for a gaming website
+Design for a gaming website.
+Screenshot: coming soon